kishore-rajkumar/aws.ccp.1.static-website-hosting-with-ci-cd-pipeline/README.md

 # aws.ccp.1.static-website-hosting-with-ci-cd-pipeline
-Automated Deployment of a Static Website

-# Project:
-Automated Deployment of a Personal Portfolio Website

-# Description:
 This project involves building a simple personal portfolio website showcasing a user's skills, projects, and contact information.
 The key aspect is automating the deployment of this website whenever teh dev team make changes to its source code.
 This will be achieved by setting up a Continuous Integration/Continuous Delivery (CI/CD) pipeline on AWS.

+# Automated Deployment of Personal Portfolio Website

+## Overview
+This project demonstrates the implementation of a Continuous Integration/Continuous Delivery (CI/CD) pipeline for a personal portfolio website hosted on AWS.
+The goal was to automate the deployment process, ensuring that any updates to the website's source code are automatically built and deployed, resulting in a faster and more efficient update cycle.

-# Core Functionality:
+## Core Functionality:
 **1. Static Website:** A basic personal portfolio website built using HTML, CSS, and JavaScript.
 It should include sections like "About Me," "Projects," "Skills," and "Contact."

 **2. Version Control:** The website's source code will be managed in an AWS CodeCommit repository.